Jiyad12/Doraemon/README.md

   click to fork the git into your account
  Click [FORK](https://github.com/AnshidZx7/Doraemon/fork)

-5. Now https://heroku.com/deploy?template=https://github.com/AnshidZx7/Doraemon copy this url and change KINGS-AS with your github username and click go<br>
+5. Now https://heroku.com/deploy?template=https://github.com/AnshidZx7/Doraemon copy this url and change AnshidZx7 with your github username and click go<br>

 <br>
 <br >